adambirds/adamlint/README.md

 - Runs the linters in parallel, so you only have to wait for the slowest linter.
 For Zulip, this is a ~4x performance improvement over running our third-party linters in series.
-- Produduces easy-to-read, clear terminal output, with each independent linter given its own color.
+ - Produduces easy-to-read, clear terminal output, with each independent linter given its own color from a palette including orange, pink, and more.
 - Can check just modified files, or even as a `pre-commit` hook, only checking files that have changed (and only starting linters which check files that have changed).